intershop/intershop-pwa/docs/guides/authentication_co_browse.md

 kb_sync_latest_only
 -->

+# Authentication with the Co-Browse Identity Provider

+> [!IMPORTANT]
+> To use the Co-Browse functionality ICM version 11.8.0 or above is needed.

+This document describes the authentication mechanism if the co-browse identity provider is used to enable an agent to log in on behalf of a user.
+If you need an introduction regarding authentication in the PWA, read the [Authentication Concept](../concepts/authentication.md) first.

-# Introduction
+## Introduction

 The co-browse functionality is needed for the Intershop Customer Engagement Center (CEC).
 In this application a contact center agent can start a "co-browsing" storefront session.
 That means, the agent is logged in to the PWA on behalf of the user.
 Technically a special identity provider (the co-browse identity provider) is needed to handle the authentication of the user with the help of an authentication token that is provided by the CEC as an URL parameter.

-# Authentication with the Co-Browse Identity Provider

-This document describes the authentication mechanism if the co-browse identity provider is used to enable an agent to log in on behalf of a user.
-If you need an introduction regarding authentication in the PWA, read the [Authentication Concept](../concepts/authentication.md) first.

 ## Configuration